SD123456789/API-versions-accepted/README.md

 ## How to test the software

 For testing, please review the "apiGETtest.py" script bundled in this repo.
+You will need to edit the unittest script for valid and invalid IP addresses in your environment.

 To run the testing script, enter the following at the command-line and press return:
 ```shell
 API-versions-accepted % python3 ./apiGETtest.py